Eliza776/DSA-Project-2/README.md

 ## My Analysis
- 1.The gender balance is almost equal across the organization, but the undisclosed gender group still makes up over 4%, which may hinder exact figure in gender analysis
+ 1. The gender balance is almost equal across the organization, but the undisclosed gender group still makes up over 4%, which may hinder exact figure in gender analysis

  2. Lagos has a relatively balanced number.

- 3.Kaduna has a higher number of males compared to females.
+ 3. Kaduna has a higher number of males compared to females.

  4. Abuja also shows a higher number of  male employees.